-The measurements are made at a fixed rate.
-The sampling rate or other sensor configuration options cannot be changed, and depends on the output rate of the inertial sensors connected.
-It includes one sample of every data type per message.
+The measurements are available at a fixed rate.
+The sampling rate or other sensor configuration options cannot be changed, they depend on the inertial sensors connected.
+The raw measurements are output as one sample of every data type per message.

-To enable this feature the UBX-ESF-RAW message must be enabled using CFG-MSGOUT-UBX_ESF_RAW keys.
+To enable this feature, the UBX-ESF-RAW message must be enabled using CFG-MSGOUT-UBX_ESF_RAW- keys.
 If any non-zero rate is selected the message will be output at the rate at which the sensors are sampled.